tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Jewell Cassin denounced the concept of miracles in the present day, claiming that the Unblinking Eye would never wish to break scientific laws.
 Jewell Cassin declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Jewell Cassin concluded his speech by imagining a new United States, one that would promote morality and serve as a shining example of the Unblinking Eye's ideal vision of truth and justice. he asked all theists to convert.

-The theists started to seriously consider Jewell Cassin's message.
+The theists pretended to listen to Jewell Cassin's message.

 ###Wed Aug 08 2007